1964 Aberdeen typhoid outbreak: Aftermath

 The reputation of Aberdeen as a safe city to visit, live and work in was briefly harmed by the media coverage of the outbreak.
-In July 1964, following the end of the outbreak, The Queen made a high-profile visit to boost morale and to help rehabilitate the city's reputation.
+In July 1964, following the end of the outbreak, Queen Elizabeth II made a high-profile visit to boost morale and to help rehabilitate the city's reputation.

 An official enquiry and report into the outbreak was commissioned by the Secretary of State for Scotland.
 The enquiry was headed by Sir David Milne and his published findings became known as the Milne Report.

 The reputation of William Low was irrevocably damaged within Aberdeen and the city's store, the source of the outbreak, closed for good three years later.
 Dundee-based company William Low subsequently opened many other stores around Scotland, but remained absent from Aberdeen.
 William Low was eventually taken over by Tesco in 1994.
 Public perceptions of the safety of Fray Bentos tinned meats also contributed to significantly diminished income.

 The outbreak was successfully handled, although there were three fatalities confirmed.
 The outbreak drew attention to the need for better standards of hygiene, notably in the cleaning of food processing machinery.
 The University of Aberdeen went on to develop an international reputation in the field of disease control, notably in the appointment of Professor Hugh Pennington to the post of Professor of Bacteriology from 1979 until his retirement in 2003.

-The typhoid outbreak may have encouraged replacement of traditional laundered roller towels in public toilets, which allowed bacterial cross-infection from person-to-person, by disposable paper towels and warm air hand driers.